random-logic/ironclad-design/CASE_ANALYSIS.md

 | 5 | 0.1548 | 0.0961             | 10.4065       |
 | 6 | 0.1564 | 0.0967             | 10.3460       |

-Table 3-6 shows that $k=6$ results in the best accuracy.
+Table 3-6 shows that $k=6$ results in the best accuracy while maintaining similar speed (within one millisecond).

 ### Analysis